About The Event

 Henda Alkhalifa King Saud University Saudi Arabia

-Ibrahim Amin Al Qaryouti College of Education, Sultan Qaboos University Oman
+Ibrahim Amin Al Qaryouti Sultan Qaboos University Oman

 Jacques Charlier Metrovision France